Jacksonville shooting puts spotlight on booming world of esports

 Buddle said that at recent events he has seen better protection, and even metal detectors, but "this wasn’t a larger Madden event, so maybe that's why there wasn't a lot of security there."

-The shooter, 24-year-old David Katz, who took his own life after opening fire, had achieved some prominence on the Madden circuit.
+The man police identified as the shooter, David Katz, 24, who took his own life after opening fire, had achieved some prominence on the Madden circuit.

 Katz was listed online as a 2017 championship winner — a victory that EA said at the time had been called "the most exciting moment" of the competition, according to a cached version of the company's website.